thomasbrueggemann/icebox/README.md

-# icebox
+# ❄️ Icebox
-❄️ Freezes contracual classes into snapshots for change detection
+Freezes contracual classes into snapshots for change detection